Voice Agent Integration Requirements: What to Look for in a White-Label Platform

 How do native integrations compare to Zapier connections?

-Native integrations are more reliable, faster, and don't add per-client costs.
-Zapier connections add $20-50/month per client and introduce failure points - when connections break, data stops flowing until manually repaired.
+Native integrations are more reliable, faster, and do not add per-client costs.
+Zapier connections add $20 to $50 per month per client and introduce failure points: when connections break, data stops flowing until someone manually repairs them.

 What API capabilities should agencies require?